What is angina?

 If your angina is severe or getting worse, doctors may do:

-Cardiac catheterization Cardiac Catheterization Cardiac is a medical term for the heart.
-Catheterization means to put a thin, hollow tube (catheter) into some part of your body.
-So in cardiac catheterization (cardiac cath): Your doctor puts... read more —an invasive test that allows doctors to see if and where your coronary arteries are blocked
+Cardiac catheterization Cardiac Catheterization Cardiac catheterization (also called cardiac cath) is a heart procedure done in a hospital.
+The doctor puts a thin plastic tube (catheter) through an artery and into your heart.
+Doctors get... read more —an invasive test that allows doctors to see if and where your coronary arteries are blocked

 In cardiac catheterization, doctors put a long, thin catheter (small flexible tube) into an artery in your arm or leg, up to your heart, and into each of your coronary arteries.